profrobwells/first-llm-classifier/docs/our-mission.md

 A common goal in this work is to classify text into categories.
 For example, you might want to sort a collection of emails as “spam” and “not spam” or identify corporate filings that suggest a company is about to go bankrupt.

 Traditional techniques for classifying text, like keyword searches or regular expressions, can be brittle and error-prone.
-Machine learning models can be more flexible, but they require large amounts of human training, and a high level of computer programming expertise and often yield unimpressive results.
+Machine learning models can be more flexible, but they require large amounts of human training, a high level of computer programming expertise and often yield unimpressive results.

-Large-language model offer a better deal.
-We will demonstrate how you can use them to get better results with less time and hassle than other methods.
+Large-language models offer a better deal.
+We will demonstrate how you can use them to get better results with less hassle.

 ## Our example case